frozenbanana97/capuchin_geoanalysis/README.md

 # Roadmap

+* Make CRS selectable
+* Remove timestamp from ago and other
 * Area overlap between scans
 * show 25% of group leading the movememnt incluing age/sex
 * Home range